CENG501-Projects/CENG501-Fall2024/ErturkKayman/Readme.md

 # 1. Introduction

-The paper selected for our course project, "MonoATT: Online Monocular 3D Object Detection with Adaptive Token Transformer", is an online Mono3D framework authored by Yunsong Zhou, Hongzi Zhu, Quan Liu, Shan Chang, and Minyi Guo.
+The paper selected for our course project, "MonoATT: Online Monocular 3D Object Detection with Adaptive Token Transformer" [[1](https://arxiv.org/abs/2303.13018)], is an online Mono3D framework authored by Yunsong Zhou, Hongzi Zhu, Quan Liu, Shan Chang, and Minyi Guo.
 This paper was presented at the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2023.
 Our goal is to reproduce the findings of this paper by implementing the proposed theoretical framework and methods as described, including the detailed formulas provided.
 We aim to develop and integrate all four modules to function as explained in the paper and get similar performance to the benchmark results given.

 ## 1.1.
 Paper summary

 MonoATT is an online Mono3D framework designed for accurate 3D object detection from a single camera input.
 It specifically targets mobile devices where computational power is limited and response time is critical, such as in autonomous driving applications.
 The rising success of transformers in NLP in the recent years has also sparked a trend of trials to integrate them into existing visual domains such as 3D object detection.
 Similar to the other Mono3D methods, MonoATT utilizes transformers but also a custom multi-step procedure.

 Traditionally, Mono3D frameworks employ homogeneous grid-based vision tokens which presented two main issues: If a coarse grid is used, distant and small objects cannot be detected accurately enough.
 On the contrary, if a fine grid is used, increased computational complexity makes it quite a challenge to run on mobile applications.
-Recent works such as MonoDTR [x] and MonoDETR [x] have shown significant progress in monocular 3D object detection; however, their utilization of homogeneous grids leads to the mentioned problem.
+Recent works such as MonoDTR [[2](https://arxiv.org/abs/2203.10981)] and MonoDETR [[3](https://arxiv.org/abs/2203.13310)] have shown significant progress in monocular 3D object detection; however, their utilization of homogeneous grids leads to the mentioned problem.
 MonoATT addresses these challenges with a novel approach called Adaptive Token Transformer (ATT) by using heterogeneous tokens.
 This method assigns finer tokens to regions of the image that contain critical information (such as cars, pedestrians and bicycles), and coarser tokens to less important areas (sky, buildings and so on).
 This token distribution is based on these "keypoints", which are dynamically identified and prioritized by the framework.

 <p align="center">